manuGil/online-core/docs/source/data-modeling.rst

    This exercise requires no software or auxiliary datasets.

 Geographic Phenomena is a term for all phenomena with a spatial dimension, such as landcover or air pollution.
-Phenomena are geo-graphic (spatial) when they:
+Phenomena are geographic (spatial) when they:

 * Can be named or described;
 * Can be georeferenced (have a location on the Earth’s surface);
 * Can be assigned a time interval.

 Geographic Phenomena can be divided into  Geographic Objects and Geographic Fields, and  Geographic Fields can represent geographic phenomena as discrete fields or continuous fields.

 .. attention::
    **Discussion.**